-• If the application is not running (for example, it's in the ready state), Amazon Kinesis Analytics only saves the updated input configuration.
+- If the application is running, Amazon Kinesis Analytics creates an in-application reference table, and then loads the reference data immediately. - If the application is not running (for example, it's in the ready state), Amazon Kinesis Analytics only saves the updated input configuration.
 When the application starts running, Amazon Kinesis Analytics loads the reference data in your application as a table.

 If you want to refresh the data after Amazon Kinesis Analytics creates the in-application reference table, perhaps because you updated the S3 object or you want to use different S3 object, you must explicitly call the UpdateApplication (p.
-115).
+128).
 Amazon Kinesis Analytics does not refresh the in-application reference table automatically.

 There is a limit on the size of the S3 object that you can create as a reference data source.
 For more information, see Limits (p.
-82).
+83).
 If the object size exceeds the limit, Amazon Kinesis Analytics can't load the data.
 The application state appears as running, but the data is not being read.